cs2103jan2016-f14-4j/main/README.md

 Format: done \<taskname/id\>

 ###Search for a task
-If you have many tasks, you can search for your tasks by typing the command "search".
+If you have many tasks, you can search for your tasks by typing the command "<b>search</b>".

 Format: search \<phrase\>

 Example: